adamki/rales-engine-2/README.md

 * `GET /api/v1/merchants/:id/revenue` returns the total revenue for that merchant across all transactions
-* `GET /api/v1/merchants/:id/revenue?date=x` returns the total revenue for that merchant for a specific invoice date `x` *✓ `GET /api/v1/merchants/:id/favorite_customer` returns the customer who has conducted the most successful transactions
+* `GET /api/v1/merchants/:id/revenue?date=x` returns the total revenue for that merchant for a specific invoice date `x`
+* ✓ `GET /api/v1/merchants/:id/favorite_customer` returns the customer who has conducted the most successful transactions
-* `GET /api/v1/merchants/:id/customers_with_pending_invoices` returns a collection of customers which have pending (unpaid) invoices
+* ✓`GET /api/v1/merchants/:id/customers_with_pending_invoices` returns a collection of customers which have pending (unpaid) invoices

 _NOTE_: Failed charges should never be counted in revenue totals or statistics.